golemfactory/yagna-docs/payments/payments-explained.md

 With this mechanism in place, we're supporting two modes of operation.
 The first one is the already-described above, single payment after the agreement termination and the second involves payments in set, pre-agreed intervals during the course of an agreement.

 Because of the reasons we have already discussed, the providers won't want to sign long-running agreements that are only paid after the agreement has finished.
-At the same time, requestors, wishing to minimize the transaction fees want to pay as seldom as possible.
+At the same time, requestors wish to minimize the transaction fees by paying as seldom as possible.

-Thus, both sides have certain cutoff points for the expected agreement duration, above which mid-agreement payments are, on one hand, required from the providers' point of view and on the other acceptable for the requestors.
+Thus, both sides have a certain cutoff point for the expected agreement duration.
+For the providers, it will be a point after which mid-agreement payments are absolutely required.
+Similarly, there's some minimal value of the expected agreement duration above which the requestors will find mid-agreement payments acceptable.

 Those acceptable durations are currently set so that there is a significant overlap in the acceptable range for both providers and requestors alike in the default implementations of yapapi and the provider agent.

 #### Negotiation

-The nodes decide on the usage of mid-agreement payments through a simple negotiation process.
+The providers and requestors decide on the usage of mid-agreement payments through a simple negotiation process.
 In this process, they also select mutually acceptable values of two intervals - the minimal time between consecutive keep-alive debit notes and the minimal separation between subsequent payable debit notes.

 #### Payments